 Extenuating circumstances are considered as mitigation at the point where academic outcomes are decided by academic staff (e.g. examination boards).

 Where the circumstances are deemed to be appropriately and genuinely extenuating, the options open to the academic staff/Faculty might include:

-e.
-Disregard missing component and derive overall mark/grade from completed work;
+- disregarding a missing component and deriving an overall mark/grade from completed work;

-f.
-Disregard unreliable component and derive overall mark from completed work if to the student’s benefit;
+- disregarding an unreliable component and deriving an overall mark from completed work (if to the student’s benefit);

-g.
-Submit missing assessment if programme is failed;
+- submitting the missing assessment if the programme has been failed;

-i.
-Sit alternative assessment if programme is failed.
+- sitting an alternative assessment if the programme has been failed.

 Extenuating circumstances must meet the following criteria: